Mohibul Hassan Chowdhoury: Quota reform protest and student politics

-Chowdhury has been implicated in a murder case related to the death of a college student, Tanvir Siddiqui, during quota reform protests in Chittagong.
-The case, filed by the victim's uncle, accuses Chowdhury, along with former Prime Minister Sheikh Hasina and 32 others, of orchestrating an attack on peaceful protesters on 18 July 2024.
+Chowdhoury has been implicated in a murder case related to the death of a college student, Tanvir Siddiqui, during quota reform protests in Chittagong.
+The case, filed by the victim's uncle, accuses Chowdhoury, along with former Prime Minister Sheikh Hasina and 32 others, of orchestrating an attack on peaceful protesters on 18 July 2024.
 During the protest, unidentified assailants allegedly attacked students with firearms and other weapons, resulting in Tanvir being shot and later dying in the hospital.